mtiller/ModelicaWebRef/README.md

 Contributions
 =============

-I very much welcome any feedback or contributions to this card.
+I very much welcome any feedback or contributions to this reference material.
 If I implement any of your suggestions, I will gladly list you in the acknowledgments section.

-The simplest way to accept a contribution (i.e. correction or improvement) to this card is via pull request.
+The simplest way to accept a contribution (i.e. correction or improvement) to this reference material is via pull request.
 Alternatively, you can submit an issue to [the issue tracker](http://github.com/xogeny/ModelicaWebRef/issues).

 The reference was developed under Linux although it should be possible